-We can determine the precise origins of this enhanced diffusion by using Green-Kubo relation for self-diffusion~\cite{Hargus2021} and leveraging the substitution of forces for velocities permitted by overdamped dynamics.
-Composition fluctuations about a tagged particle [see Fig.~\ref{fig:clustering}(c)] generate instantaneous nonreciprocal forces that act to increase the diffusivity (much like a one-body active force) and the system resembles an active fluid.
-However, this contribution is found to be relatively independent of $\Delta$, as detailed in the SM~\cite{Note1}.
+We can determine the precise origins of this enhanced diffusion using the Green-Kubo relation for self-diffusion~\cite{Hargus2021} and leveraging the substitution of forces for velocities permitted by overdamped dynamics.
+Composition fluctuations about a tagged particle [see Fig.~\ref{fig:clustering}(c)] generate instantaneous nonreciprocal forces that act to increase the diffusivity (similar to a one-body active force), and the system resembles an active fluid.
+However, this contribution is found to be relatively independent of $\Delta$, as detailed in the SI~\cite{Note1}.
 The origin of the dramatic increase in particle diffusivity with $\Delta$ is in fact found to be the result of the diminishing magnitude of a number of force correlations that reduce particle mobility~\cite{Note1}.
 Increased nonreciprocal forcing induces profound structural changes that have a clear dynamical consequence: the breakup of segregated microphases reduces the effective particle friction.
-The diminished friction with increasing $\Delta$ coupled with the direct contribution of nonreciprocal forcing to particle diffusion are what allow the system to exceed the ideal diffusion.
+The diminished friction with increasing $\Delta$ coupled with the direct contribution of nonreciprocal forcing to particle diffusion, is what allows the system to exceed the ideal diffusion.

 At volume fractions between regions of global homogeneity [i.e.,~$0.005 < \phi \leq 0.15$], nonreciprocity introduces a variety of possible stationary states.
-Appreciable values of nonreciprocity $\left(0.2 \leq \Delta \leq 0.55\right)$ results in a state of \textit{three-phase coexistence}, shown in Fig.~\ref{fig:phasediagram}(b).
-The three coexisting fluids consist of two high density spherical liquid phases~\cite{Note4}, each nearly pure in species $L$ or $G$, and a dilute phase with a relatively equal amount of each species.
-In contrast to nonreciprocal two-phase coexistence, the observed densities and compositions may more readily be mapped to an equilibrium analogue.
-In equilibrium, reducing the magnitude of interspecies attraction, i.e.,~$\varepsilon_{LG} < \varepsilon$, can generate a state of three-phase coexistence not dissimilar to what we observe here, as detailed in the SM~\cite{Note1}.
+Appreciable values of nonreciprocity $\left(0.2 \leq \Delta \leq 0.55\right)$ results in a state of \textit{three-phase coexistence}, as shown in Fig.~\ref{fig:phasediagram}(b).
+The three coexisting fluids consist of two high density spherical liquid phases~\footnote{The low overall density results in these dense liquids occupying little volume, forming spherical droplets within the dilute fluid phase which comprises most of the system by volume.}, each nearly pure in species $L$ or $G$, and a dilute phase with a relatively equal amount of each species.
+In contrast to nonreciprocal two-phase coexistence, the observed densities and compositions may more readily be mapped to an equilibrium analog.
+In equilibrium, reducing the magnitude of interspecies attraction, i.e.,~$\varepsilon_{LG} < \varepsilon$, can generate a state of three-phase coexistence not dissimilar to what we observe here, as detailed in the SI~\cite{Note1}.